rjbohlender/IBDMap/README.md

 and different, for each job.
 Jobs submitted without specifying the seed will generate a random seed from std::random_device as necessary.

+To be clear regarding the seeds used in jobs, the seed should be specified and different for each job on a chromosome.
+However, the seeds should be identical between chromosomes. so if you have five jobs for chromosome one, and your seeds are {1, 2, 3, 4, 5} for each job, then they should also be the same for chromosomes 2-22 as well.

 Results can be combined using a python package provided along with carvaIBD.
 The python package IBDreduce is designed to use a small amount of memory to collapse all the results from across chromosomes, and across permutation sets within a